Tilsit Cheese: From Prussia to Switzerland (aka Tilsiter)

 Sandwiches and Melts

 Tilsit’s melting properties make it perfect for sandwiches, grilled cheese, or even burgers.
-Its flavor becomes more pronounced when heated, adding an extra dimension to comfort foods.
+Its flavour becomes more pronounced when heated, adding an extra dimension to comfort foods.

 Cooking and Baking

 Tilsit can be used in a variety of cooked dishes, from casseroles to quiches.
-Its slightly spicy flavor also works well in sauces, especially when melted over pasta or potatoes.
+Its slightly spicy flavour also works well in sauces, especially when melted over pasta or potatoes.

 Fondue